grandadmiral-thrawn/metQC/_posts/2015-02-10-comparing-computed-metrics-from-air-temperature-and-relative-humidity.markdown

 START TIMES FOR EACH PROBE ARE LIMITED BY FIRST RELATIVE HUMIDITY
 --------

+As we are working through the data, here are some convenient times to remember.
+This is when each "probe code" starts.
+These probe codes help us to align sensors that are physically together.
+Our other identifications, site code and method code, identify a physical site in space (which may have many probes) and a method of analysis (of which a probe may have many in its lifespan, or which may be shared across probes at different sites).
+Although all are "primary" identifications depending on your query, I find probe code to be the least fallible.

 * RELCEN01 = 1995-08-22 - current, hourly
 * RELCEN04 = 1995-08-22 - current, hourly